-Rotary Peace Fellows at each institution will participate in annual seminars to share ideas and information.
-Rotary Peace Fellows may be invited to deliver a paper reporting on the status of their personal research and enter into small group and large group discussions.
+Rotary Peace Fellows at each institution will participate in annual seminars to share ideas and network.
+Rotary Peace Fellows are invited to present their research and enter into small group and large group discussions.

 Rotary Peace Fellows may be asked to collaborate and participate in the preparation of a document containing their findings as part of the seminar or degree requirements.